timming-au/kuroneko/README.md

 # kuroneko
 Nya!
 A neko based world in threejs.
-Assets created by me.
+Assets created by me.<br>
 Use keyboard controls to move around, or pan with your fingers on touchscreen devices.

 ## stack